|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: Cachi - Los Cardones National Park - Salta

-Depart from Cachi to the edge of Los Cardones National Park where we will do a 90 minute hike to absorb the breathtaking views of the Cuesta del Obispo (The Bishop's descent).
+We depart from Cachi to the edge of Los Cardones National Park where we will do a 90 minute hike to absorb the breathtaking views of the Cuesta del Obispo (The Bishop's Slope).

 Day 13: Salta

-Salta is known as 'La Linda' the beautiful one, due to the mountains that surround it.
+Salta is known as 'La Linda' (the beautiful one) due to the mountains that surround it.
 Enjoy a leisurely morning before we explore picturesque Salta, with its squares and markets, beautiful architecture and colonial history.
-We will walk through the Balcarce Street Market, learning about the history of why Salta is the land of folklore.
-If the weather permits we will take the Teleferico gondola ride to the top of San Bernardo Mountain for stunning views of the city and surrounding mountains.
-Overnight in Salta.
+If the weather permits, we will take the Teleferico gondola ride to the top of San Bernardo Mountain for stunning views of the city and surrounding mountains.

 Day 14: Humahuaca Gorge, Purmamarca

 Today we drive north to the famous Humahuaca Gorge, through La Cornisa road, a beautiful mountain road winding through a cloud forest.

 Day 15: The Indigenous Villages of the North

 Drive through the Humahuaca Gorge before stopping at the Indian villages of Maimara, Tilcara (with its ancient ruins), Humahuaca and Uquia.
 It's an easy day without too much driving but plenty of handicraft shopping, colonial churches and great Indian culture and scenery.